-These Standards are outcome-based.
+The Standards are outcome based.
 This means each Standard provides a specific outcome for the service to meet, which is described in the 'standard statement'.
 The standard statement describes the high-level outcome required to deliver quality residential services and residential respite services for people.

 The features under each standard statement give some examples of what the residential service may consider in order to meet the standard and achieve the required outcome.
 The list of features provided under each standard statement heading is not an exhaustive list and the residential service may meet the requirements of the standards in different ways.
-However, in cases where the feature is also covered in the regulations, this feature is then a mandatory requirement.

 Regulations differ from Standards.
 Regulations are based on primary legislation and detail that is required by law.
 In some instances, the standards and features repeat the requirements of the regulations.
 This should not be taken to mean that the particular regulatory requirement is altered in nature - the provisions of the regulations must still all be met by the residential service.
-The Standards provide a measurable tool for judging the quality of life of people living in residential care.
+The Standards provide a measurable tool for judging the quality of life of those living in residential care.